Orange-OpenSource/HSLinUCB/Experimental_Environment_Installation_Steps.md

 This installation procedure has been only tested on: Debian 9

-This installation procedure does not create the virtual machines but integration is planned.
+This installation procedure does not create the virtual machines but it is planned.

 ## Environment and installation constraints